A Hidden World of Strange Starfish-Like Creatures in the Abyss

 While most brittle stars reproduce by ejecting sperm and eggs into the water, some can also reproduce by tearing themselves in two.
 Others raise their young inside themselves, packing them into the central disk like socks in a well-organized drawer.

 These varied lifestyles have served them well.
 Brittle stars have been around for almost half a billion years, and have survived several mass extinctions.
-Today they live throughout the oceans, in coral reefs, in Antarctica, on hydrothermal vents, on the bodies of jellyfish, on other brittle stars, and even in the abyss—the layer of ocean that’s deeper than 2.5 miles (or, 4,000 meters).
+Today they live throughout the oceans, in coral reefs, in Antarctica, on hydrothermal vents, on the bodies of jellyfish, on other brittle stars, and even in the abyss—the layer of ocean that’s deeper than 2.5 miles (or 4,000 meters).
 That underworld can be “brittle star paradise,” writes Tim O’Hara from Museums Victoria in Australia, who was part of the new study.

 In its surveys, the team found 42 species, most of which had never been seen before.
 Several belong to entirely new lineages, and perhaps a new family—a group of brittle stars that’s only distantly related to those that have been cataloged.
 “It’s thought that in the abyssal plain you don’t get a lot of biodiversity, but there are all these species that look very different,” Christodoulou says.
 “They’re beautiful.”